 I arrived in Silverton last Tuesday and went through the organized preparation, drop bags, check in, medical check, race briefing (the eventual winner and other European contingent sat just behind me and talked loudly and consistently through the entire briefing, so I didn't catch much of what was said), etc, all while studying my descriptions of the course and staying relaxed.

 On race morning we lined up (it went by so fast).
 I only talked to one person, Scott Jaime.
 I said hi to him, shook his hand, and thanked him for the encouragement.
-There are very few racers I respect and none more than him.
+There are very few racers I respect more than him.

 |Hardrock 100 Counter-Clockwise Elevation Profile - 34,000 feet of climb and 34,000 feet of descent|